GLACIS·US state AI laws·Tracker·Updated April 2026

 Which state has the strictest AI law?

-Colorado currently has the most comprehensive state AI law with broad coverage of high-risk AI systems.
-However, Illinois BIPA is the strictest for biometric AI due to its private right of action and significant damages.
+Colorado’s AI Act and Texas HB 149 are the broadest enacted state AI laws, covering high-risk or prohibited AI uses across multiple sectors.
+Illinois BIPA remains the strictest for biometric AI due to its private right of action and significant damages.
 For employment AI, NYC Local Law 144 sets rigorous bias audit requirements.
-California's pending ADMT regulations may eventually surpass Colorado in some respects.
+California’s ADMT regulations, now in force since January 1, 2026, add a substantial automated decision-making layer on top of CCPA/CPRA.

 Do state AI laws apply to companies headquartered elsewhere?